All Episodes

 Let us go to Mike in Salem, Alabama.

-Mike, you're live on the Rush Limbaugh Show.
+Mike, you're live on the Rush Limbaugh show.

 Great to have you with us.

-Mark it's an honor, sir.
+Mark, it's an honor, sir.

-No no the honor is all mine Mike.
+No, no, the honor is all mine, Mike.

-people don't understand that those millionaires that are up there in Washington that don't have to worry about if their kids have food, don't have to worry about because I make too much money to get any any of the the helpful stuff that's supposedly out there that our government provides and also the uh free cell phone that I even stood in line for 30 minutes to see if I could get to them from my two teenage boys I can stay in contact with them but I've gone again I have a job I make too much money and couldn't get that either.
+And people don't understand that those millionaires that are up there in Washington that don't have to worry about if their kids have food, don't have to worry about, because I make too much money to get any of the helpful stuff that's supposedly out there that our government provides.

 I don't know what's going to happen to this country.

-So it's just going to be you who's gonna be covered and you say you've got two teenage children and if they need health care you're either going to have to pay for it out of co uh out of pocket or you're gonna have to find uh some other means of a re some other uh insurance plan or whatever.
+And if they need health care, you're either going to have to pay for it out of pocket or you're going to have to find some other means of some other insurance plan or whatever.

-I don't uh know what middle class America is.
+I don't know what middle-class America is.

-Let's wind it back two, three, four years when Obama comes in and and he starts talking and he's doing all this stuff.
+Let's wind it back two, three, four years when Obama comes in and he starts talking and he's doing all this stuff.

 If you like your doctor, you can keep your doctor and all that kind of stuff.